arighi/virtme-ng/README.md

 host is used.

-When a remote build host is used (`--build-host`) the target branch is force pushed to the remote host inside the `~/.virtme folder`.
+When a remote build host is used (`--build-host`) the target branch is force pushed to the remote host inside the `~/.virtme` directory.

 Then the kernel is executed using the virtme module.
 This allows to test the kernel using a safe copy-on-write snapshot of the entire host filesystem.